galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 layout: tutorial_hands_on

-title: Visualization workflows for metagenomic amplicon data using the Galaxy framework
+title: Divers and Adaptable Visualisations of Metabarcoding Data Using ampvis2
 level: Intermediate
 zenodo_link: https://zenodo.org/records/11281381
 questions:
-- If we generated amplicon data, how can we analyse it with Galaxy ampvis2 tools?
+- How can we adapt the plots to our research data?
+- How can we filter the data to show only significant information?
+- How can we compare multiple visualisation methods?
-- How can we visualise amplicon data by using heatmap, ordination plot, boxplot, rarefraction curve or timeseries?
+- How can we use numerical and categorical metadata for amplicon visualization?
 objectives:
-- use heatmap workflow to analyse and visualise amplicon data
+- Use heatmap workflow to analyse and visualise amplicon data
-- use ungrouped or grouped data or grouped data with facets
+- Use ungrouped or grouped data or grouped data with facets
-- or use ordination plot, or boxplot, or rarefraction curve, or timeseries
+- Use ordination plot, or boxplot, or rarefaction curve, or timeseries
 time_estimation: 2H
 key_points:
-- using different visualisation methods can present data from other points of view
+- Using various visualisation methods can present data from different perspectives
-- with enough metadata the data can be visualised w.r.t. groups and facets
+- With sufficient metadata, the data can be visualised in relation to different groups and facets
 contributors:
 - lenaarenot
 - paulzierep